 Do not count employees on temporary leave — parental, medical or otherwise — or sabbaticals as separations.
 These individuals are still in your employment even if they are not active employees.
 Additionally, don’t count promotions and transfers toward your separation total.

-15 separations occurred at ABC Tech during 2019.
+15 separations occurred at XYZ Tech Company during 2021.

 Total # of EE separations = 15

 To determine your rate of turnover, divide the total number of separations that occurred during the given period of time by the average number of employees.
 Multiply that number by 100 to represent the value as a percentage.

 - Turnover rate % = [(# of EE separations) / (average # of EE)] x 100

 XYZ Tech Company had 15 employee separations and an employee average of 130 during 2021, giving the company an annual turnover rate of 11.54 percent.